CraigWoodcock/Spring-Security-6/README.md

 Now we need to add the database details to our application.properties file so that our application can communicate with the database.
 Add the following lines:

+ - Important Note! - We only add these credentials to the application.properties file for testing purposes.
+For a production ready deployment, we would give these values to our DevOps team who will inject them as Environment variables!

 ```
 spring.datasource.url=jdbc:mysql://<aws-endpoint>:3306/<DatabaseName>  - This points to the AWS database.
 spring.datasource.username=<db username>